The Robustness of Cosmological Hydrodynamic Simulation Predictions to Changes in Numerics and Cooling Physics: THE NEW HYDRODYNAMICS

 When $\alpha_{loc;i} > \alpha_i$, such as in a compressive flow, we set $\alpha_i$ to $\alpha_{loc;i}$ so that the viscosity is switched on for the particle.
 Once it leaves the shock, the coefficient decays exponentially to the minimal value:

-In addition to the original \citet{cd10} implementation, we only allow the viscosity coefficient to grow within a convergent flow ($\nabla \cdot \mathbf{v} < 0$), similar to that suggested in \citet{hu14} and \citet{hopkins14}.
+We tested these different algorithms for artificial viscosity in standard hydrodynamic tests (e.g. appendix A) and use the \citet{cd10} viscosity as our fiducial choice.
+In addition to the original \citet{cd10} implementation, in cosmological simulations we only allow the viscosity coefficient to grow within a convergent flow ($\nabla \cdot \mathbf{v} < 0$), similar to that suggested in \citet{hu14} and \citet{hopkins14}.
 Without this additional criterion, we found that particle noise in our cosmological simulations falsely triggers too much numerical dissipation in the intergalactic medium.

 This new implementation detects shocks in advance and, with a suitable choice of $\alpha_{max}$, effectively prevents numerical errors at the shock front from propagating to larger scales \citep{power14}.